String attractors and bi-infinite words: Infinite string attractors

-\begin{remark} The proof can be extended to show that, if $x = \varphi(y)$ with $y$ modulo-recurrent and $\varphi$ a $\ell$-uniform substitution, then every $i+k\Z$ covers an occurrence of every factor of length at least $\ell$ in $x$.
+\begin{remark} The proof can be extended to show that, if $x = \varphi(y)$ with $y$ modulo-recurrent and $\varphi$ a $\ell$-uniform substitution, then every $i+k\Z$ captures every factor of length at least $\ell$ in $x$.
 To determine whether $i+k\Z$ is a string attractor, it is enough to check smaller factors. \end{remark}

 We end with a comment on the intuition behind modulo-recurrence and total minimality: the word or shift space does not have any hidden periodic structure.
 Hidden structure can be uncovered through cellular automata.